Skip to main content

 timeoutintegerThe number of seconds to wait for the calling party's next input before moving to the action URL request.
 Note that this is the time allotted between individual DTMF input, not the total time allotted to enter all values.
 If there is a nested verb such as Play within the Gather verb, the timeout will begin after the end of that verb.
 For example, if you have a Play URL, the playback will play through and then the timeout value will begin.
 The default value is 5.

-startDigitsstringThe expected start digit(s) to be entered in order to set the system in waiting mode when it is expecting further digits to be entered.
-Values accepted in this field are: 0, 1, 2, 3, 4, 5, 6, 7, 8, 9, #, *.
+startDigitsstringOne or more keys that must be entered before the system begins listening for further digits.
+Values accepted in this field are: 0-9, #, *.
 If you define multiple keys (e.g., *#), any of these keys can be used as the start key.

 Example with startDigits

 In this example, the startDigits attribute is used.
 In this case any other keys outside the list of key(s) specified in that attribute are ignored completely until any of the start digits is entered.
-As soon as the start digit is entered, the intro.mp3 prompt is terminated, and the system continues accepting numeric digits until one of the following occurs:
+As soon as the start digit is detected, the intro.mp3 prompt is terminated, and the system continues accepting numeric digits until one of the following occurs:

 • User enters 4 more digits, bringing the total digits count to 5, the start digit + 4 more digits.

-• 10 seconds pass without input.
+• 10 seconds pass without additional input.

 <Response>